hellentxs/hellentxs.github.io/content/authors/admin/_index.md

 ## About Me

-Xiaosu Tian is a PhD candidate of Sociology at the University of Oregon.
+Xiaosu (Hellen) Tian is a PhD candidate of Sociology at the University of Oregon.
 She uses computational and historical methods to understand how cultural politics of "nature" influence economic activities.